 $13,000 reward offered in fatal shooting of 15-year-old girl in Washington Heights

-Demea Morris, 15, was shot early Sunday in the 10600 block of South Sangamon Street.
+Demea Morris was found in a car early Sunday in the 10600 block of South Sangamon Street with a gunshot wound in her head, police said.

 A $13,000 reward is being offered for information about the fatal shooting of a 15-year-old girl in Washington Heights on the South Side.